Synonym(s)

 - Exanthema in rheumatic diseases:

-- CINCA syndrome (periodic fever syndrome)
+- CINCA syndrome (periodic fever syndrome).

-- Tumor necrosis factor receptor associated periodic syndrome (periodic fever syndrome)
+- Tumor necrosis factor receptor-associated periodic syndrome (periodic fever syndrome)

 - Erythema anulare rheumaticum

-- Still Syndrome, adult (AOSD).
+- Still syndrome, adult (AOSD).

-- Autoimmunological:
+- Autoimmunologic:

 - Toxic: